Erebur/macropad/README.md

 - parameterize the config and other options
 - add multiple java internal commands
 - popup to show th new volume/new song/mute status
+- popup to show the return value of a command